deek042/Boogatti/README.md

 I followed the instructions and videos here: https://www.reddit.com/r/raspberry_pi/comments/sp8etb/radio_controlled_raspberry_pi_over_sbus/.
 I ended up getting some data on my pi4b but I would only get it once upon connection, but not a continuous stream.
 I figured since the radio receivers weren't exactly the same, that was probably my problem.

 At this point, I've spent way too much on this yard sale car, but I figured I might learn something and possible use the parts for a different project.
 I try one more time, and pick up a "2 Pack Wireless SNES Controller, LUXMO 2.4GHz USB Gamepad Classic Game Controller" from Walmart.
 Again, I didn't really know how I'm going to get data out of this but I felt like I was getting closer.
-I end up stumbling upon this post: https://forums.linuxmint.com/viewtopic.php?t=427214 And the rest was a cake walk.
+I end up stumbling upon this post: https://forums.linuxmint.com/viewtopic.php?t=427214.
+The evtest was the missing piece of the puzzle.
+The xbox stuff listed on that thread is not relevant.
+And the rest was basically a cake walk.

 Parts needed:
 1. Raspberry Pi- I used the 4b : https://a.co/d/7QaD7z5